 Replacing white rice completely led to greater reduction in diabetes risk.
 Replacement foods include brown rice, wholemeal bread, rolled oats and pasta.
 This simple change in diet results in a 33% reduction in diabetes risk.

 Dieticians suggest that at least half of our carbohydrate intake should come from whole grains to help cut cases of type 2 diabetes.
 However, in American and the UK approximately 70% of all rice consumed is white rice.
-Advice on how to lose belly fat also suggests that wholegrain diet is consumed to aid weight loss.
+Advice on how to lose stomach fat also suggests that wholegrain diet is consumed to aid weight loss.

 Sugar Warning Over Breakfast Cereals

 Healthy food campaigners have issued a new warning over the unhealthy levels of sugar in breakfast cereal.
 Some brands of breakfast cereals provide more sugar in a bowl of cereal than in a similar sized portion of cake or ice cream.
-Some of the worse performing brands included Kellogg’s Crunch Nut Cornflakes and Coco Pops.
+Some of the worse performing brands included Kellogg’s Crunch Nut, Cornflakes and Coco Pops.
 Even Special K that for years has been promoted as a healthy breakfast cereal contains more sugar than some cakes according to the research carried out by mySupermarket Limited.

 Sugar Content of Various Breakfast Cereals